ietf-teep/architecture/draft-ietf-teep-architecture.md

-there will likely be multiple TAMs in the manifest - one servicing one brand of mobile device and another servicing a different manufacturer, etc. Because different devices and different manufacturers trust different TAMs, the manifest will include different TAMs that support this SP's client app and TA.
+there will likely be multiple TAMs in the manifest - one servicing one brand of mobile device and another servicing a different manufacturer, etc. Because different devices and different manufacturers trust different TAMs, the manifest will include different TAMs that support this SP's Untrusted Application and TA.
 Multiple TAMs allow the SP to provide thier service and this app (and TA) to multiple different devices.

 When the TEEP Broker receives a request to contact the TAM for an Untrusted Application in order to install a TA, a list of TAMs may be provided.
 The TEEP Broker selects a single TAM that is consistent with the list of trusted TAMs (trust anchors) provisioned on the device.
-For any client app, there should be only a single TAM for the TEEP Broker to contact.
+For any Untrusted Application, there should be only a single TAM for the TEEP Broker to contact.
 This is also the case when a Untrusted Application uses multiple TAs, or when one TA depends on anther TA in a software dependency (see section TBD).
 The reason is that the SP should provide each TAM that it places in the Untrusted Application's manifest all the TAs that the app